Neck Lift - Atlanta, GA

 Most neck lifts take about 2 hours and are completed using general anesthesia or using local anesthesia and sedation.
 Hospitalization is not usually necessary.

 A neck lift is a particularly customized procedure.
-Dr. Alderman can sometimes achieve your desired results with an incision under the chin and incisions behind the ears, where the scars will be discreet.
+Dr. Alderman and Dr. Joiner can sometimes achieve your desired results with an incision under the chin and incisions behind the ears, where the scars will be discreet.
 Liposuction is often used to remove excess fat, and excess skin is trimmed so that the skin and underlying muscle and other soft tissues can be tightened and contoured.

 What Can I Expect During Recovery from a Neck Lift?